Best Hiking Leggings of 2026

 Home > Gear Reviews > Apparel

 Think you may prefer hiking pants?
-See our Best Women’s Hiking Pants or Women’s Hiking Shorts guides.
+See our Best Women’s Hiking Pants guides.
+For hotter weather you may want to check out our Best Women’s Short Tights guide.

 Need something for colder weather?
 See our Best Women’s Winter Tights guide.